 So I hope our guide on what to wear to an Indian wedding was helpful.
 Is this your first time attending an Indian wedding?
 Do share your experiences with us in the comments down below!

-Shrutika Potwar works in the IT sector, and loves to write and share about fashion, lifestyle and technology in spare time.
-She is working at Stylecaret, a fashion e-commerce portal in India.
+Shrutika Potwar is an SEO analyst and a part-time blogger with an experience of two years in the IT sector.
+She loves to blog about fashion, lifestyle and technology in spare time.
+She is working at Stylecaret, a fashion e-commerce portal in India, and is a guest author at ShilpaAhuja.com.
+Shrutika writes about ethnic wear, fashion advice and Indian casual & wedding wear.